How to make a button in Python

 root.mainloop()

-The fix is to call a geometry manager on every widget you want to display.
-Adding button.pack() tells tkinter to render the button inside its parent frame.
-Widgets don't automatically appear just because their container is visible—each one needs its own placement command like pack(), grid(), or place().
-This is a common oversight when nesting widgets, so always ensure every child element is explicitly placed.
+The fix is simple: you must call a geometry manager on every widget you want to display.
+In the example, the button was created inside the frame but never packed into it.
+Adding button.pack() tells Tkinter to draw the button inside its parent container.
+This issue is common when nesting widgets, so always ensure each element is explicitly placed using pack(), grid(), or place().

 Properly enabling and disabling buttons with state